Charged with Resisting Arrest in Tarrant County?

 If your friend or loved one has been arrested for resisting arrest, what can you expect will happen?
 After your loved one has been handcuffed, placed in the back of the patrol car, and transported to the Tarrant County jail, they will be booked in, processed, and brought before a magistrate for an arraignment hearing.
 At this hearing, your loved one will be informed of the resisting arrest charge and a bond will be set.

-At this point, you will be permitted to post a bond through a licensed bondsman or through The Hampton Law Firm.
-The Hampton Law Firm is approved for surety bonds through the Tarrant County jail and can process a bond for your loved one at no additional cost to you.
+At this point, you will be permitted to post a bond through a licensed bondsman or through The Hampton Criminal Defense Attorneys, PLLC.
+The Hampton Criminal Defense Attorneys, PLLC is approved for surety bonds through the Tarrant County jail and can process a bond for your loved one at no additional cost to you.

 Upon being released from jail, your loved one will have a series of court dates where the prosecutor and your criminal defense attorney will have the opportunity to negotiate a resolution to the case.
 It is critical that you work with a criminal defense lawyer that can walk you through this process and prepare you for how to best protect the freedom and future of your loved one.